Skip to main content

 It added that it carries out routine maintenance inspections daily – both during operating hours and throughout the night.

-Singapore Flyer did not provide a specific date for the resumption of operations.
+Singapore Flyer did not provide a specific date then for the resumption of operations.

 Customers with prior bookings can contact Straco's customer service team for assistance, the company said.